mynlp/ccg2lambda/README.md

 ./ja/download_dependencies.sh
 ```

-The command above will download Jigg, its models, and create the file `jigg_location.txt` where the path to Jigg is specified.
+The command above will download Jigg, its models, and create the file `ja/jigg_location.txt` where the path to Jigg is specified.
 That is all.

 ## Using the Semantic Parser